 What form(s) does this medication come in?

-Each white, round, biconvex, film-coated tablet, identified with the "P" logo and "A 25" on opposite sides, contains atenolol 25 mg.
+Each white, round, biconvex, film-coated tablet, identified with the "P" logo and "A 25" on opposite sides, contains 25 mg of atenolol.
 Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl cellulose, hydroxypropyl methylcellulose, magnesium stearate, magnesium trisilicate, microcrystalline cellulose, polyethylene glycol, talc, and titanium dioxide.

-Each white, round, biconvex, scored, film-coated tablet, embossed "ATENOLOL" on one side and "P" logo over "50" on the other side, contains atenolol 50 mg.
+Each white, round, biconvex, scored, film-coated tablet, embossed "ATENOLOL" on one side and "P" logo over "50" on the other side, contains 50 mg of atenolol.
 Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl cellulose, hydroxypropyl methylcellulose, magnesium stearate, magnesium trisilicate, microcrystalline cellulose, polyethylene glycol, talc, and titanium dioxide.

-Each white, biconvex, scored, film-coated tablet, embossed "ATENOLOL" on one side and "P" logo over "100" on the other side, contains atenolol 100 mg.
+Each white, biconvex, scored, film-coated tablet, embossed "ATENOLOL" on one side and "P" logo over "100" on the other side, contains 100 mg of atenolol.
 Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl cellulose, hydroxypropyl methylcellulose, magnesium stearate, magnesium trisilicate, microcrystalline cellulose, polyethylene glycol, talc, and titanium dioxide.

 How should I use this medication?

 The recommended adult dose of atenolol ranges from 50 mg to 200 mg daily depending on circumstances.